 More than two excused absences from clinical experiences during a semester may result in a failing grade in that course.
 The student, if eligible, will be required to repeat the course.
-Any exceptions to this policy are at the discretion of the program director and/or the associate dean, interim for LSN.
+Any exceptions to this policy are at the discretion of the program director and/or the Undergraduate Chair.